Great White Throne of Judgment

 - (Daniel 7:10) - “A fiery stream issued and came forth from before him: thousand thousands ministered unto him, and ten thousand times ten thousand stood before him: the judgment was set, and the books were opened” - (Compare - Daniel 12:1-2).

-Different now is that “another book was opened, the book of
+But what is different now is that “another book was opened, the

-life.”
-What sets this “written” record apart is that it is the “book
+book of life.”
+What sets this record apart is that it is the “book

 of life of the Lamb that has been slain from the foundation of the world.”

-What determines your final fate is how you respond to Jesus.
-The names of all
+What determines one’s final fate is how he or she responds to Jesus.
+The names

 In contrast, everyone who gives allegiance to the “Beast” is excluded